aaliang/rqueue/README.md

 **`LENGTH`**   |  4          | 1           | 1         |  T    |  C
 **`VAL`**      | T + C + 1   | 7           |           |       |

+`topic_len` is the length, in bytes of the topic.
+The topic is capped at 8-bits.
+Everything after the topic (up to the `payload_len` offset) is assumed to be the content.

 ####`SUBSCRIBE`